 Construction Technology graduates work for private contractors (both general and specialty contractors), facility management departments, construction material vendors, insurance agencies, and engineering/surveying firms, as well as public agencies such as the local, regional, and state departments of transportation, public works, and code enforcement.

-Students are able to draw on classes in methods and materials of construction for both buildings and heavy/highway constructions, constructions surveying, CAD graphics, concrete, soils, statics and strength of materials; and construction management courses in project management, estimating, and contracts to gain an entry into the construction industry.
-Students who graduate with an A.A.S. in Construction Technology have also transferred to area colleges for baccalaureate programs in Civil Engineering Technology at RIT and SUNY Utica; and construction management programs at SUNY Alfred and ES&F at Syracuse University.
+Students are able to draw on classes in methods and materials of construction for both buildings and heavy/highway construction, construction surveying, CAD graphics, concrete, soils, statics, and strength of materials, as well as construction management courses in project management, estimating, and contracts to gain an entry into the construction industry.
+Students who graduate with an A.A.S. in Construction Technology have also transferred to area colleges for baccalaureate programs in Civil Engineering Technology at RIT and SUNY Utica and construction management programs at SUNY Alfred and ES&F at Syracuse University.